0xatti/LazyShell/README.md

 A simple script that generates reverse shells using your preferred interface and a random port, then sets up a listener using pwncat.

+I reccomend giving an alias for this script for ease of use, example: alias shell="python3 /pathtoscript/shell.py"

 Dependencies:
 Pwncat and
 Netifaces